X01XX/Unorthodox-Expert-System/README.md

 Plans appear as something like "P[1,2,4]" which means: Run action 1, then 2, then 4, to get to a desired state.
 Then run the need action to get the desired sample.
 The command "ppd need-number" shows a good map of the plan.

-If a plan does not work as expected, rules are updated, then an attempt is made to recalculate, and execute, a plan to the goal.
+If a plan does not work as expected, rules are updated, then an attempt is made to recalculate, and execute, a plan to the goal, as IRL.

 After a number of groups are formed, the user can change the state with a command like "to r010X", which will attempt to change the current state to 0101 or 0100.